Kushalshakya/DeProg_iicquest/README.md

 - **Rabin Gaire** – Frontend, backend, server development, and API communications
 - **Mingma Sherpa** – Data analytics and frontend development.

-## 🚀 Key Features – SkillYatri
+## 🚀 Key Features – SkillYatra

 ### 🎥 Real-Time Video Interviews
-SkillYatri uses WebRTC to enable seamless, real-time video interviews between candidates and employers, enhancing communication and reducing hiring delays.
+SkillYatra uses WebRTC to enable seamless, real-time video interviews between candidates and employers, enhancing communication and reducing hiring delays.

 ### 🧮 Credit-Based Queue System
 Candidates are placed in interview queues based on their earned credit points, ensuring fair and merit-driven scheduling for interview opportunities.

 ### 📊 Intelligent Job Matching
-SkillYatri connects job seekers with relevant opportunities based on their skills, preferences, and activity, improving match accuracy and satisfaction.
+SkillYatra connects job seekers with relevant opportunities based on their skills, preferences, and activity, improving match accuracy and satisfaction.

 ### 🌐 Supabase-Powered Backend
 All backend operations—including authentication, database management, and API handling—are powered by Supabase, ensuring scalability and reliability.

 ### 💡 Scalable & Efficient
-Designed to support growing talent hubs and businesses, SkillYatri handles high volumes of users and interviews without compromising performance.
+Designed to support growing talent hubs and businesses, SkillYatra handles high volumes of users and interviews without compromising performance.

 ### 🖥️ Cloud-Based Platform
-Accessible from anywhere via the web, SkillYatri requires no downloads or installations, making it easy for users to get started instantly.
+Accessible from anywhere via the web, SkillYatra requires no downloads or installations, making it easy for users to get started instantly.

 ### 🧑‍💼 Employer Dashboard
 Employers can manage job postings, view candidate profiles, and schedule interviews—all from a centralized, user-friendly dashboard.

-## 📘 How to Use SkillYatri
+## 📘 How to Use SkillYatra

 1. **Go to Website**
    _[Placeholder: Add instructions for accessing the AD Some AI website]_